logo

 Chief Financial Officer

-So on just overall on marketing, I just underscore again, the our approach is very, very disciplined from a return on ad spend perspective.
-And so as we went through the year and we're not seeing the return that we expected on paid search, we dial that down.
-That doesn't mean that there are other opportunities across marketing for us.
+So just overall on marketing, I would just underscore again as stated, our approach is very, very disciplined from a return on ad spend perspective.
+And so as we went through the year and we're not seeing the return that we expected on paid search, we dialed that down.
+That doesn't mean that there aren't other opportunities across marketing for us.
 It also doesn't mean that we won't spend anything on paid consumer project acquisition.
 So overall, we continue to experiment.
 We continue to spend in areas that are productive for us on the marketing front.
-And we think that we are spending very efficiently, even as we explore new ways to deploy cash to drive engagement on Yelp.
-And I think equally important to acquire businesses to
+And we think that we are spending very efficiently, even as we explore new ways to deploy cash to drive engagement on Yelp and I think equally important to acquire businesses to advertise on Yelp.

 speaker